hasura/ndc-spec/specification/src/specification/queries/filtering.md

 # Filtering

-A [`Query`](../../reference/types.md#query) can specify a predicate expression which should be used to filter rows in the response.
+A [`Query`](../../reference/types.md#query) can specify a predicate expression which should be used to filter rows considered during [field selection](../field-selection.md) for returning rows.
+The predicate expression also filters the rows that are [aggregated across](../aggregates.md) and [grouped over](../grouping.md) (ie. it filters the input rows to the aggregation/grouping operation).

 A predicate expression can be one of